 - 4) If the next level supervisor determines that the Program is not being followed, next level supervisor will direct the RWIC to implement the on-track Program to ensure proper protection of roadway workers in accordance with the Program. - 5) If the next level supervisor determines that the Program is being properly applied, the challenging roadway worker will be directed to perform the roadway worker's assigned duty.
-If the roadway worker still refuses to perform the assigned duty, discipline, including termination, may be applied. - 6) Written documentation of all challenges made to the next level supervisor will be recorded and reviewed by UTA. - 7) Recommendations for changes in the UTA RWP Program resulting from these reviews will be forwarded to UTA, attention of "Chief of Safety and Security" for consideration.
-Changes to the program shall be made by written amendment.
+If the roadway worker still refuses to perform the assigned duty, discipline, including termination, may be applied. - 6) Written documentation of all challenges made to the next level supervisor will be recorded and reviewed by UTA. - 7) Recommendations for changes in the UTA RWP Program resulting from these reviews will be forwarded to UTA, attention of "RWP Program Manager" for consideration.